No Tags Found!

 (b) The decisions of the High Court are binding on the subordinate courts and authorities or Tribunals under its superintendence throughout the territories in relation to which it exercises jurisdiction.
 It does not extend beyond its territorial jurisdiction.

-(c) The position in regard to the binding nature of the decisions of a High Court on different Benches of the same court may be summed up as follows :
+(c) The position regarding the binding nature of the decisions of a High Court on different Benches of the same court may be summed up as follows:

 (ii) A Division Bench of a High Court should follow the decision of another Division Bench of equal strength or a Full Bench of the same High Court.
 If one Division Bench differs from another Division Bench of the same High Court, it should refer the case to a larger Bench.

-(iii) Where there are conflicting decisions of courts of co-ordinate jurisdiction, the later decision is to be preferred it reached after full consideration of the earlier decisions.
+(iii) Where there are conflicting decisions of courts of co-ordinate jurisdiction, the later decision is to be preferred if reached after full consideration of the earlier decisions.

 From India, Madras

-the issue is very critical and complicated .
-I will get back to you on this later. the question is can a central govt organization like income tax, EPFO etc. have different set of rules/guidelines as per the judgement given by the high court of the respective states.
+Thank you for your valuable input.
+The issue is very critical and complicated.
+I will get back to you on this later.
+The question is, can a central government organization like Income Tax, EPFO, etc., have a different set of rules/guidelines as per the judgment given by the High Court of the respective states?

 Kamal